 - 12) The pass mark is ≥40% or a 'C' grade or above.
-Students are required to pass all course units to graduate. - 13) Students who obtain a 'C-' grade or lower (<40%) shall be given the opportunity to re- take the relevant assessments/examinations.
-There shall be three re-sits (a total of 4 attempts) to pass a given course unit.
-Any student who fails to meet this requirement shall not be eligible to graduate. - 14) Where a course unit has more than one assessment/examination component, and a student obtains a grade of C- (35-39%) for one or more components, the student shall not be required to re-take the particular assessment/examination component/s, provided the overall grade for all components is a C grade or better.
-For the clinical practice course units and the research project course units a student must obtain a grade of C or better in all components.
-If the student obtains a grade C- or lower the student shall be required to retake that assessment/examination component/s.
+Students are required to pass all course units to graduate. - 13) Students who obtain a 'C-' grade or lower (<40%) will be given the opportunity to retake the relevant assessments/ examinations.
+There will be three re-sits (a total of 4 attempts) to pass a given course unit.
+Any student who fails to meet this requirement will not be eligible to graduate.

-Note: When computing the overall grade for all course units, original marks of the assessment component/s passed in first attempt shall be used to calculate the overall grade for course unit during the second attempt.
-For any further attempts, marks of the assessment component/s passed in first attempt shall not be considered when computing the overall grade.
-In such cases, marks for assessment component/s passed in the first attempt shall always be considered as the pass mark of 'C' grade, (40 marks).
+14) Where a course unit has more than one assessment/examination component, and a student obtains a grade of C- (35-39%) for one or more components, the student will not be required to re-take the particular assessment/ examination component/s, provided the overall grade for all components is a C grade or better.
+However, this rule will not apply to the clinical rotation course units and the research project course unit, where a student must obtain a grade of C or better in all assessment components in order to pass.

-- 15) Where a course unit has more than one assessment/examination component, if a student who gains a C- for one or more components, does not gain an overall C grade for the course unit, OR if a student obtains a D+, D or E grade for one or more assessment components, the student shall be required to re-take that/those particular component/s. - 16) In order to be permitted to register for the 4th year of study, a student should - a) have passed all course units in the 1st, and 2nd years of study, AND - b) not have more than two failed course units excluding the clinical practice and research methods course units in the 3rd year of study, AND - c) have passed all components of the English course unit examinations.
+Note: When computing the overall grade for all course units, original marks of the assessment component/s passed in first attempt will be used to calculate the overall grade for course unit during the second attempt.
+For any further attempts, marks of the assessment component/s passed in first attempt will not be considered when computing Page 4 of 9 the overall grade.
+In such cases, marks for assessment component/s passed in the first attempt will always be considered as the pass mark of 'C' grade, (40 marks).

-Note: Where a course consists of more than one unit, failure in any component of the course unit shall be considered as a failed course unit.
+- 15) Where a course unit has more than one assessment/ examination component, if a student who gains a C- for one or more components, does not gain an overall C grade for the course unit, OR if a student obtains a D+, D or E grade for one or more assessment components, the student will be required to re-take that/those particular component/s. - 16) In order to be permitted to register for the 4th year of study, a student should - a) have passed all course units in the 1st, and 2nd years of study, AND - b) not have more than two failed course units excluding the clinical rotations and research methodology course units in the 3rd year of study, AND - c) have passed all components of the English course unit examinations.

+Note: Where a course consists of more than one unit, failure in any component of the course unit will be considered as a failed course unit.
 In exceptional circumstances, a student may be permitted to proceed to the 4th year of study without passing more than two course units offered in the third year of study on the basis of a valid excuse (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee).